 CMO: Can you talk a little bit about the latest marketing campaign?

 Ryan: Right now we’re working on “Fitness That Fits You,” which comes from the consumer insights that we had gotten when we had first started, and it’s always evolving, It’s really just about the personalization.
 It’s not groundbreaking, but it is something that’s really important that people are talking about, that marketers are talking about, that customers are talking about—making sure that their messaging and their fitness workouts are personalized.
-So we have a little survey and kiosks when members walk into the front desk or for potential members.
+So we launched a short survey on our kiosks at the front desk where members check in or potential members sign up.

 CMO: What changes have you made with regard to e-commerce?